São Gonçalo, Rio de Janeiro: Education

 The Rio de Janeiro State Teachers Training College (FFP-UERJ) stands out in the city.
-It is the largest teachers' college in the state of Rio de Janeiro, offering advanced training of senior staff.
-The campus offers undergraduate courses in Biological Sciences, History, Geography, Portuguese, Literature, English, Mathematics and Pedagogy.
+It is the largest teachers' college in the state of Rio de Janeiro, offering advanced training for senior staff.
+The campus offers undergraduate courses in Biological Sciences, History, Geography, Portuguese, Literature, English, Mathematics, and Pedagogy.

-The Open University of Brazil Center was created in Gradim, which offers courses from the Fluminense Federal University (Computer Sciences and Mathematics), the Federal University of Rio de Janeiro (Chemistry and Physics) and the Federal Rural University of Rio de Janeiro (Administration and Tourism).
+The Open University of Brazil Center was created in Gradim, which offers courses from the Fluminense Federal University (Computer Sciences and Mathematics), the Federal University of Rio de Janeiro (Chemistry and Physics), and the Federal Rural University of Rio de Janeiro (Administration and Tourism).